-It is quite difficult to find good information on park model trailers.
-After a lot of searching we have located some sites that provide information but even those tend to be more generally about house trailers and/or recreational vehicles.
+It is quite difficult to find good information on park models.
+After a lot of searching we have located some sites that provide information but even those tend to be more generally about mobile homes and/or recreational vehicles.

 The average park model is really very inexpensive. (see: how much will it cost)

 A basic new unit can be purchased for as